 Your first stop on your journey is the O’Callaghan-Tillman Bridge.
 The second highest bridge in the United States, it sits nearly 900 feet above the Colorado River of the Black Canyon, offering an eye-popping view of Hoover Dam below it and extinct volcanoes such as Fortification Hill in the distance.
 Grab your camera and capture the view!

-After re-boarding your helicopter for your flight back to the rim, take the opportunity to grab lunch (redeemable by voucher included in your tour price) at the Skywalk Cafe, Cowboy Ranch, or a delicious BBQ at scenic Guano Point.
+After re-boarding your helicopter for your flight back to the rim, take the opportunity to grab lunch (redeemable by voucher included in your tour price) at one of the food venues at Eagle or Guano Point.
 Time permitting, you can also tour the Eagle Point Indian Village, featuring replicas of tipis, hogans and other traditional Native American dwellings.